AoLab/iot-platforms-review/thingsboard.md

 #### Thing-Platform Interaction Types
 - Events and Alarams
 - ThingsBoard provides the ability to assign custom attributes to your entities and manage these attributes.
+- ThingsBoard allows you to send remote procedure calls (RPC) from server side applications to devices and vice versa.

 #### SDK 4 Things
 The ThingsBoard IoT Gateway will help you to integrate devices